 “The True Spirit Of Christmas”

 You may even consult online websites and choose more “random” Christmas-based plays, and play them out.
 For instance, you may wish to look at drama scripts for Christmas sketches.
-Here’s an excerpt from The True Spirit of Christmas that you can check out.

 The idea is to pick an excerpt from a play, or act out some sketches such as these ones.
 Of course, no one expects a 2-hour performance from several people - the idea is that all of you should contribute somehow to the overall party.